Back

 What activities are good for children with autism?

-What keeps a autistic child busy?
+What keeps an autistic child busy?

-Aligning activities with their passions and strengths keeps autistic children deeply engaged.
+Aligning activities with passions and strengths keeps autistic children deeply engaged.
 For instance, mechanically inclined kids can immerse themselves in assembling LEGOs or other building toys.
 Educational games that make learning interactive spark both fun and development, especially in areas like language and problem-solving.

-What things are good for autistic child?
+What things are good for autistic children?

 What are ADL activities for autism?